 For many people Stonehenge is a famous monument to visit on a trip to England.
 For others Stonehenge is a special place of spirituality, for quiet contemplation, communing with ancestors, for healing and celebration.
+It is also a place of archaeological and historical importance.
 This article, however, is an introduction to Stonehenge and its landscape: a unique prehistoric cultural World Heritage Site.

 Stonehenge, Avebury and Associated Sites’ was designated by UNESCO in 1986 as a World Heritage Site (WHS).
 The two parts of the WHS are around 25 miles (40km) apart, each about 10 square miles (26 sq.km) in area.
 The 1972 World Heritage Convention acknowledges WHSs to be of Outstanding Universal Value to mankind and commits the UK Government, as a signatory, to protection and conservation of the WHS and ensuring its transmission to future generations.